David-Tam/ML-Bank-Churn/README.md

 # 6. ROC analysis
 Let's compare the models' quality.
 An useful tool to see a classifier’s performance is the ROC curve.
 The ROC curve indicates how the true positive (TP) rate (sensitivity) and false positive (FP) rate (1- specificity) change by varying the probability threshold in a classifier.

-Each point at the curve contains TP and FP rate at a threshold.
+Each point of the curve contains TP and FP rate at a threshold.
 A perfect classifier would have the TP rate = 1, and the FP rate = 0, where a perfectly random classifier would have a diagonal line as a ROC curve.
 In principle, if the TP and FP rate are known at a given threshold, all matrix elements in confusion matrix can be calculated.
-Essentially, the ROC curve captures all confusion matrices for all thresholds.
+Essentially, the ROC curve captures all confusion matrices and the matrix elements for all thresholds.

 It seems that both classifiers have almost same quality for this classification project, but LGB classifier may have a slightly better result:
 ![alt text](images/6.png)